ghimiredhikura/KITTI-Point-Cloud-Utils/README.md

 ## KittiPointCloudUtils

 This repo serves as kitti point cloud dataset utilities.
+If someone is working with kitti point cloud for the first time, this one is going to save a lot of time.

+Thank me later. ^^

 Following are the main functionality.
-I am sharing this because if someone is working with kitti point cloud for the first time, this one is going to save your a lot of time.

-Thank me later. ^^

 1. *Load Point Cloud and filter out points that are not in range of front camera fov*
 2. *Display Point Cloud with object bbox using mayavi library*